chigby/mtg/README.md

 Note: many terminals require you to enclose a pipe character in quotes or escape it with a backslash for mtg to properly interpret it.

-You can combine the _and_ and _or_ opreators by combining commas and pipes.
+You can combine the _and_ and _or_ operators by combining commas and pipes.
 The following query will return all snow cards that are either zombies or goblins or aurochs: